 These vegetables pakora’s I’ve adapted to be a lighter version to either put in the oven so we cut down on the deep frying or you can lightly fry them in a frying pan.
-The good news is i do not think you loose any flavour or taste either by doing so.
 I have also used gram flour here so this makes them gluten free.
-To add extra bonus points they are incredibly easy to make!! you can also make these as spicy as you like too.
+To add extra bonus points they are incredibly easy to make!!
+If you like extra spice dont be afraid to add some chilli too – delicious!

 So you will need:

 2 cups of Gluten Free Gram Flour (Chickpea Flour)

 1 tsp salt